jannessm/joplin-zotero-link/README.md

 |  `<url>` | External url    |
 |  `<externallink>`   |  Give external link with icon 🔗 `[&#x1F517;](<url>)` |
 |  `<externaldoi>`   |  Give external DOI link with icon 🔗 `[&#x1F517;](<doilink>)` |

+## FAQ

+### Zotero crashes after installation

+Please have a look at this [issues](https://github.com/jannessm/joplin-zotero-link/issues/20), if it helps.
+Otherwise create a new one.